NicolasLM/spinach/doc/user/design.rst

 All Spinach workers are part of the system that schedules periodic jobs, there is no need to have a pet in the cattle farm.

-.. todo:: Periodic jobs are not yet available in Spinach

 Only two brokers
 ----------------